Tarun-015/365_days_coding/Day-123(python-practice)/README.md

   async → used to declare a coroutine function.

-  await → pauses the coroutine until the awaited task is done (without blocking other tasks).
+  await → pauses the coroutine until the awaited task is done (without blocking other tasks)..